Scar Revision Near Seattle

 Topical treatments, such as gels, tapes, or external compression, can help in wound closure and healing, or reduce the ability of the skin to produce irregular pigment.
 These products may be used to treat existing surface scars and discoloration and to aid in the healing of scar revision procedures.

 Injectable treatments are often used to fill depressed or concave scars.
 Depending on the injectable substance used and your particular scar conditions, results may last from three months to several years.
 Therapy must be repeated to maintain results.
-One form of injection therapy uses steroidal-based compounds to reduce collagen formation and can alter the appearance, size, and texture of raised scar tissue.

 Surface treatments are most often used for the cosmetic improvement of scars.
 These methods can soften surface irregularities and reduce uneven pigmentation.
 Surface treatments are a controlled means of either mechanically removing the top layers of skin or changing the nature of tissue.
 These treatment options include: